-According to one 2016 survey by Harvey Nash and Engage, 63% of BME leaders believe that unconscious bias in boards and CEOs is hindering diverse staff from progressing to senior levels.
+According to one survey by Harvey Nash and Engage, 63% of Black, Asian and minority ethnic leaders believe that unconscious bias in boards and CEOs is hindering diverse staff from progressing to senior levels.
 (In the FTSE 100 alone, senior management teams are 74% male and 95% white.)

 Our design is built around real-life scenarios.
-We’ll make your managers aware that unconscious bias exists in all of us, and then focus on the steps they can be practically take to overcome it.
-We’ll collaborate with you to design an unconscious bias elearning package that really resonates with your managers.
-Course length, where the module is hosted, and how your learners are assessed are all up to you.
+We’ll make your managers aware that unconscious bias exists in all of us, and then focus on the steps that can be practically taken to overcome it.
+We’ll collaborate with you to design an unconscious bias package that really resonates with your managers.

-Components included in your unconscious bias e-learning course may include, but not be limited to:
+Components in your unconscious bias e-learning course may include (non-exhaustive list):

 - Definitions and key concepts for managers